 Olivier Costa

-He lectures on European Union institutions and policies, notably at the College of Europe (Bruges, Belgium).
-He has also lectured at Sciences Po Paris, Sciences Po Bordeaux, Sciences Po Strasbourg, the Université Libre de Bruxelles and the University of Geneva’s European Institute.
-He has been a visiting professor at Ritsumeikan University (Kyoto), Washington State University (Pullmann, WA), the University of Colorado (Boulder, CO), the University of Cologne (the Theseus European Studies Chair) and at the Luiss University - Guido Carli (Rome).
+He lectures on European Union institutions and policies, notably at Sciences Po Paris, within the School of Public Affairs.
+He has previously taught at Sciences Po Bordeaux, Sciences Po Strasbourg, the Université Libre de Bruxelles, the College of Europe (Bruges) and the University of Geneva’s European Institute.
+He has been a visiting professor at Ritsumeikan University (Kyoto), Washington State University (Pullmann, WA), the University of Colorado (Boulder, CO), the University of Cologne (the Theseus European Studies Chair) and at the Luiss University-Guido Carli (Rome).

-He serves as an Executive Editor for the Journal of European Integration (Taylor&Francis) and is a member of the Editorial Board of the Journal of Legislative Studies (Taylor&Francis), of the RISP - Italian Political Science Review (Taylor&Francis), and of the International Journal of Parliamentary Studies (Brill).
+He serves is a member of the Editorial Board of the Journal of European Integration (Taylor&Francis), the Journal of Legislative Studies (Taylor& Francis), the International Journal of Parliamentary Studies (Brill) and the European Law Journal (Wiley).

 olivier.costa@sciencespo.fr